mingzhao1103/SARS_Stata/README.md

 #### Research Statement

-- By exploiting SARS as an exogenous source of stress, this paper examines whether prenatal maternal exposure to such stress affects birth weight with the applicatin of Propensity Score Matching.
+- By exploiting SARS as an exogenous source of stress, this paper examines whether prenatal maternal exposure to such stress affects birth weight with the applicatin of OLS/ANOVA, Propensity Score Matching, and Bootstrapping.

 #### Outline